GitAtMike/betterspend/README.md

 - **iOS/Android** — SQLite via `expo-sqlite` with WAL journaling for performance
 - **Web** — `localStorage` via `src/db.web.ts`, automatically selected by Expo's Metro bundler

-Both layers expose the same async API (`initDb`, `addTransaction`, `getAllTransactions`, `updateTransaction`, `deleteTransaction`), so all screens work identically across platforms with no conditional logic in the UI.
+Both layers expose the same async API (`initDb`, `addTransaction`, `getAllTransactions`, `updateTransaction`, `deleteTransaction`, `setBudget`, `getBudgets`, `removeBudget`), so all screens work identically across platforms with no conditional logic in the UI.

+All data is stored locally on the user's device.
+No accounts are required and no data is transmitted to any server.

 ---